tmoessing/startup/README.md

 - Frontend served up using Express static middleware - Finished

-- Your frontend calls third party service endpoints - On the Hangout Hub the weather for Provo is pulled and showed using the fetch function
+- Your frontend calls third party service endpoints - On the Home Page a random quote is pulled using the fetch function

 - Your backend provides service endpoints - backend endpoints that recieved the event details and returns all the events